chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 - if the format is invalid the client will raise a descriptive error message to the user
 - if the file is valid, the client will display the genes in the right side bar

-If the user is logged in the frontend will send a POST request to /gene_set/ (see API description below) with the gene set csv as the body of the request.
+If the user is logged in the frontend will send a POST request to {dataset_name}/api/v0.01/gene_sets/ (see API description below) with a json object containing the gene sets and genes as the body of the request (see API description below for more detail about the request body).

-The backend will parse the csv and create a gene set (or sets), linking it to the user via the UserId field.
+The backend will parse the json and create a gene set (or sets), linking it to the user via the UserId field.
-Genes listed in the gene set will be created in the gene table and linked to the geneset via the GeneSet field.
-A new row will be created in the gene table each time the gene is included in a geneset.
-Comments included in the csv will be stored as comments on the gene unless they are identical for all genes in the set.
+Genes listed in the gene set will be created in the gene table and linked to the gene set via the GeneSet field.
+A new row will be created in the gene table for each gene included in a gene set.

-- If the gene set is successfully stored the backend will respond with a 200.
+- If the gene set is successfully stored the backend will respond with a 201 and the uuid and consensus counter for that gene set (see keeping consensus below).

-- If it is not successfully saved the backend will respond with a 400.
+- If it is not successfully saved the backend will respond with a 400 and the names of the gene sets that were not created.

 No action will be taken by the client if the gene set is successfully saved

-If the backend returns a 400 the client will alert the user that their gene set has not been saved.
+If the backend returns a 400 the client will try again and then alert the user that their gene set has not been saved.

 ### Export Differential Expression Output